C-STYR/GitHubTrainer/command-line/Lesson-1/README.md

 OK, now that that's done, we're ready to save our work, by which of course I mean `commit` it.

 Now, on the command line (this means "at the prompt in your terminal window"), verify you're working in your feature branch and not the main branch by running `git branch`.
-If you're accidentally still in `main`, run the `git checkout [branch name]` as above.
+If you're accidentally still in `main` (if you see `* main`, this applies to you), run the `git checkout [branch name]` as above.

 It's time to stage some files for commit.
 Run:
 ```